pyshopml/jobs-backend/README.md

 Database
 ---

+Install PostGIS extension for PostgreSQL (postgresql-x.x-postgis package on Debian/Ubuntu).
 Configure PostgreSQL to serve remote connections.
 Make new user that will be owner of our database.
 Create database named "**jobs_backend**" (by default), or specify another name at ".env" by `DATABASE_URL` directive.
+Enable PostGIS extension on database:

+    $ psql <db name>
+    > CREATE EXTENSION postgis;

 Configuration